shidokamo/fluent-plugin-insert-id/README.md

 [Fluentd](https://fluentd.org/) filter plugin to insert unique ID string into the message.

 The original implementation was copied from [fluent-plugin-google-cloud](https://github.com/GoogleCloudPlatform/fluent-plugin-google-cloud) which was created by Google to handle GCP GKE's official Stackdriver Logging reporting in sidecar container for each pod.
-Original source requires fluentd v0.12 and doesn't support fluentd v1.0 but this plugin only supports fluentd v0.14 or later.
+You can check the difference between these plugins in [here](https://github.com/shidokamo/fluent-plugin-insert-id#difference-between-original-ip-fluent-plugin-google-cloud-and-this-plugin)

 ## How it works
 ```